openmindednewby/MarkdownImageToTextVSCodeExtension/README.md

 # MarkdownOCRVSCodeExtension
-Simple VSCode extension that takes an image from a markdown image and generates the text
+Simple VSCode extension that takes an image from a markdown file and generates the text